TheDataLioness/AltayHopperFilter/README.md

 I just wanted to figure out how to overwrite tiles.
 And I just wanted to fix a few problems.

-This plugin also fixes furnace items not being taken but only the results of the furnace.

-This plugin also fixes isFull() function so it can actually add items while its full and items are not on maxStackable size.

 ---